-Do not include attachments other than those required or conditionally required in this notice.
+Do not include attachments other than those requested in this notice.
 If you do, NEH will reject your application.

-Unless the instructions specify otherwise, your attachments must conform to the following formatting requirements:
+Unless the instructions specify otherwise, your attachments must be PDFs and conform to the following formatting requirements:

-- pages no larger than standard letter size (8 /2" x 11") - at least one-inch margins on all sides for all pages - a font size no smaller than 11-point - single-spacing - a standard Roman font: (e.g., Arial, Georgia, Helvetica, or Times New Roman) - any standard citation style is acceptable; citations are included in page counts
+- pages no larger than standard letter size (8 1⁄2" x 11") - at least one-inch margins on all sides for all pages - a font size no smaller than 11-point - single-spacing - a readable font such as Arial, Georgia, Helvetica, or Times New Roman - any standard citation style is acceptable; citations are included in page counts